-If you then want to attach that infrastructure to ECS or find a bridge to connect parts of the application with ECS, you’ll have a lot of configuration options in ECS compared to EKS.
+If you then want to attach that infrastructure to ECS or find a bridge to connect parts of the application with ECS, you’ll have more configuration options in ECS compared to EKS.

-However, if you’re trying to isolate all your applications, logic, and systems so that you have maximum portability, then EKS is the tool to consider.
+However, if you’re trying to isolate all your applications, logic, and systems so that you have maximum portability, then EKS may be more ideal.

 However, the most cost-effective, efficient, and well-architected systems are the ones that instead treat the cloud provider as the operating system and they make a clear commitment to the platform.

 So, if you’ve embraced a multi-service strategy with AWS as your anchor cloud provider, ECS is almost certainly a better choice.
-The only challenge with ECS is that it’s harder to find and hire talent because ECS is not as universal as Kubernetes or EKS.
+However, it may be harder to find and hire talent because ECS is not as universal as Kubernetes or EKS.

-However, in general, ECS is easier to learn than Kubernetes.
-If you were starting from scratch at a point of zero-knowledge, in our view, you could become an ECS expert in half the time it would take you to become a Kubernetes expert.
+Finally, in general, ECS is easier to learn than Kubernetes.
+If you were starting from scratch at a point of zero knowledge, you could become an ECS expert in half the time it would take you to become a Kubernetes expert.

-While running EKS or ECS on Fargate offers the most time-saving benefits over managing your own compute, it is not without limitations.
-Two major ones are limited features and cost.
+While running EKS or ECS on Fargate saves you time over managing your own compute, it is not without its limitations.
+Features are limited and costs are high, for example.

-When using EKS or ECS on Fargate, you give up some configurability and advanced features.
-For example, with EKS on Fargate, you cannot run certain types of workloads such as Daemonsets or Privileged pods.
+Using EKS or ECS on Fargate sacrifices some configurability and advanced features.
+As one example, you cannot run Daemonsets or Privileged pods with EKS on Fargate.
 See the full list of limitations here.

 See the full list of invalid tasks here.